What Happens When You are Charged with Drinking and Driving?

 Pre-trial Motion Hearings

 Where appropriate, we file a pre-trial motion to schedule an evidentiary hearing before the trial.
-The goal of motion would be to gain a strategic advantage by suppressing the prosecution’s evidence.
+The goal of a motion would be to gain a strategic advantage by suppressing the prosecution’s evidence.
 The suppression of evidence can lead to a dismissal of the case, or perhaps a weakening of the prosecution’s case that may lead to a favorable plea bargain.

 A motion could be on any number of issues.
 For example;